helium/HIP/0055-validator-challenges.md

 document.

-If a Light Hotspot receives a message from a Validator and needs to act on it (e.g., contacting a Consensus Group member to submit receipts) the Light Hotspot will include the attestation in its request to that Consensus Group member.
-The attestation provides evidence on behalf of the Light Hotspot to the Consensus Group member that it received the instruction and/or data that resulted in the said action.
+If a Light Hotspot receives a message from a Validator and needs to act on it (e.g., contacting a Challenger Validator to submit receipts) the Light Hotspot will include the attestation in its request to that Challenger Validator.
+The attestation provides evidence on behalf of the Light Hotspot to the Challenger Validator that it received the instruction and/or data that resulted in the said action.

-If the Consensus Group member determines the instruction/data was spurious in nature, unsolicited, or otherwise untrustworthy then the member can decide to act on this.
-This allows for future implementations where the verifably false assertion is published, with the malicious Validator's attestation, to allow for slashing of the Validator's stake.
+If the Challenger Validator member determines the instruction/data was spurious in nature, unsolicited, or otherwise untrustworthy then the member can decide to act on this.
+This allows for future implementations where the verifiably false assertion is published, with the malicious Validator's attestation, to allow for slashing of the Validator's stake.